fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Serialization.rst

             (<namespace elem>)(<class name>));

-These two functions allow declaring the class to the conversion process.
+These two functions allow the declaration of the class to the conversion process.

-Next, the conversion system have to know the class information such as attributes, base class, library location and data version.
+Next, the conversion systems must know the class information including attributes, base class, library location and data version.
 This is achieved by creating a class which defines these properties.

 Example
 ~~~~~~~

-To illustrate this, we can take the previous class and create this two files:
+This can be illustrated by taking the previous class and creating these two files:

-Header file of the newly created class : ComplexClass.hpp
+Header file of the newly created class: ComplexClass.hpp

 .. code:: cpp